davidrg/ckwin/README.md

 ---------

 To build C-Kermit for Windows, see the [Build Instructions](doc/building.md).
-You'll need at least Visual C++ 1.0 32-bit or newer, or OpenWatcom 1.9+.
+Visual C++ 2019 is strongly recommended, but any released 32bit or 64bit version *should* work (with certain features automatically excluded on older compilers).
 To build with ConPTY and SSH support you'll need to use Visual C++ 2019 or newer.

+There is also limited support for compiling with OpenWatcom 1.9+ and MinGW.
+For OpenWatcom, just follow the normal build instructions above.
+For cross-compiling from Linux, see the [MinGW Build Instructions](doc/mingw-building.md).

 To build C-Kermit for OS/2 using OpenWatcom, see the [OS/2 Build Instructions](doc/os2-building.md).